 As long as these basic requirements are met, even if you no longer work for your old employer, it is still possible to get credit for your time at your old job.
 For more detailed information on what constitutes an eligible repayment plan, eligible employer, and eligible loans, be sure to check out our in-depth article on qualifying for Public Service Loan Forgiveness.

 Certifying Eligibility Criteria

-In order to document that you met the requirements of PSLF, an employer certification form must be completed.
+To document that you met the requirements of PSLF, an employer certification form must be completed.
 The employer certification form can be found here.

-The purpose of the form is have your employer certify that you were working for them full time and that they meet the definition of a Public Service Employer.
+The purpose of the form is to have your employer certify that you were working for them full time and that they meet the definition of a Public Service Employer.
 Your employer will also certify the months that you were employed.

 Once the form is submitted, your loan servicer will then check their records of loans and payment types.
 The servicer will verify whether or not your loans are eligible and whether or not your repayment plan was eligible.